The fact that I’m posting a candy recipe might seem odd given that this is a real food blog…

 In fact, since these peanut butter cups don’t have any added sugar, are naturally high in protein AND contain coconut oil (which is known to promote weight loss, fight viral infections and tooth decay), you could even say these peanut butter cups are healthy!

 And you wouldn’t even be lying!
+There is no:

-How to Make Healthy Peanut Butter Cups
+Healthy Homemade Peanut Butter Cups Recipe

 Aside from your ingredients, you need two main tools: a muffin tin and silicone muffin liners.